ohi-711/hackthenorth2025/README.md

-# InvestSmart Shopping Advisor 💡💰
+# StockSwap Shopping Advisor 💡💰

 A Chrome extension that transforms online shopping impulses into investment learning opportunities using RBC InvestEase's portfolio simulator and Cohere's AI for intelligent suggestions.

 ## 🚀 Core Concept

-InvestSmart helps students and young adults make smarter financial decisions by showing them investment alternatives to impulse purchases.
+StockSwap helps students and young adults make smarter financial decisions by showing them investment alternatives to impulse purchases.
 Instead of buying that $200 gadget, see how investing that money could grow over time!

 ## 🛠️ How It Works